 If you have employees that travel for business in their personal vehicles, and you pay them a flat car allowance, you are probably violating California’s labor code.
-With America’s workforce increasingly going mobile, it is more important than ever that employers find ways to fully cover employees’ vehicle expenses.
+With America’s workforce increasingly mobile, it is vital that employers find ways to fully cover employees’ vehicle expenses.
 CA Labor Code 2802(a) requires this, as do some other state labor codes.
-But a closer look reveals that traditional car allowances are not equipped to handle current labor code demands.
+But a closer look reveals that most car allowances are not equipped to handle current labor code demands.

 Most organizations pay mobile employees a flat car allowance because it’s easy, and because they’ve “always done it this way.”
 Car allowance programs originated as disguised compensation before the evolution of mobile employees.
 The car allowance was often negotiated to avoid negotiating salary to keep the salary standardized.
 But times have changed, and as employees increasingly drive personal vehicles for work, employees increasingly require robust reimbursement of expenses.